 The most common angioplasty risks include:

-Re-narrowing of your artery.
-When angioplasty is combined with drug-eluting stent placement, there's a small risk the treated artery may become clogged again (less than 5%).
-The risk of re-narrowing of the artery is about 10% to 20% when bare-metal stents are used.
+- Re-narrowing of your artery.
+When angioplasty is combined with drug-eluting stent placement, there's a small risk the treated artery will become clogged again.
+The risk of re-narrowing of the artery is higher when bare-metal stents are used.

 Blood clots.
 Blood clots can form within stents even after the procedure.
 These clots can close the artery, causing a heart attack.
 It's important to take aspirin in combination with clopidogrel (Plavix), prasugrel (Effient) or another medication that helps reduce the risk of blood clots exactly as prescribed to decrease the chance of clots forming in your stent.

 Talk to your doctor about how long you'll need to take these medications.
 Never stop taking these medications without discussing it with your doctor.

 - Bleeding.
 You may have bleeding in your leg or arm where a catheter was inserted.
 Usually this simply results in a bruise, but sometimes serious bleeding occurs and may require a blood transfusion or surgical procedures.

 - Heart attack.
 Though rare, you may have a heart attack during the procedure.

 - Coronary artery damage.
 The coronary artery may be torn or ruptured during the procedure.
 These complications may require emergency bypass surgery.